Church Planting & Pastoral Ministry Certifcate

 Building a healthy, growing church requires a dual commitment to spiritual vitality and organizational excellence.
 This course provides a comprehensive roadmap for church planting and revitalization, grounded in a biblical vision of the local church.
 Students will explore the leadership principles necessary to cultivate a thriving congregational culture while navigating the unique challenges of the Canadian ministry context, such as cultural secularization and community engagement.

 Through a blend of theological reflection and practical strategy, students will learn to cast vision, develop core teams, and establish sustainable structures for long-term health.
-From initial launch strategies to managing finances and board governance, this course equips leaders with the frameworks needed to foster discipleship and lead with confidence in a modern missionary setting.

 This course provides a comprehensive introduction to the theology, theory, and practice of Christian preaching.
 Students will explore the biblical foundations of the homiletical task, learning to bridge the gap between faithful scriptural interpretation and compelling communication for contemporary audiences.
 The curriculum balances the technical "art" of exegetical sermon preparation with the "skill" of dynamic delivery.